andy-goryachev/FindFiles/README.md

 # FindFiles

-Find Text In Files // WORK IN PROGRESS

 ![screenshot](https://github.com/andy-goryachev/FindFiles/blob/master/doc/screenshot.png)

-## Why

-A simple utility to search for text in folders.
+A simple utility to search for text in multiple folders.

 Also, this is a test bed for [FxEditor](https://github.com/andy-goryachev/FxEditor),